 Before you arrive

 Your doctor will notify the hospital of the date of your procedure/operation and inform you of your date and time of admission.
 Your doctor will explain your procedure or operation and complete the consent form with you.
+You can also find some useful Patient Information Resources regarding different surgical procedures under the ‘For Patients’ section of our website.

 You may be contacted by telephone prior to your date of admission by our perioperative nurse, where a brief medical history will be taken and admission and discharge details will be discussed.
 Please take this opportunity to discuss any concerns regarding your admission.